Rev. Dr. Stephen M. Cady II

-Minister for Pastoral Care and Outreach
+Minister for Congregational Care

 Kathy joined the Asbury First staff in July 2015, but she is no stranger to the congregation.
 From 2012-2014, she served at AFUMC as a student intern while earning her master of divinity degree at Colgate Rochester Crozer Divinity School (CRCDS), and later as a visitation minister.
 From 2014 to July 2015, Kathy participated in a clinical pastoral education residency program at St. Mary's Hospital in San Francisco, CA., where she provided spiritual and emotional care to patients, families, and staff.

 A native of New Jersey, Kathy received her undergraduate degree from Hampshire College in Amherst, MA, with an interdisciplinary concentration in psychology, religion, and literature.
 From 1995 to 2010 she was the founding owner, manager, and field techniciaion for Valley Environmental Services, an environmental consulting firm in Greenfield, MA.
 She has also served as a chaplain intern at Strong Memorial Hospital in Rochester.
 In her spare time, Kathy raises and breeds guinea pigs.

 Favorite Scripture Verse – John 1:1-5